What You Need to Know About Communications Professor

 - Media Arts Professor

 In the United States, there were 34,100 jobs for Communications Professor in 2016.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Communications Professor by 2026.
-The BLS estimates 3,000 yearly job openings in this field.
+There will be an estimated 3,000 positions for Communications Professor per year.

 The states with the most job growth for Communications Professor are Utah, Colorado, and Missouri.
 Watch out if you plan on working in Vermont, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.